CrazyHorseHQ/midwife_client/doc/api.md

 ####Input

+* 'date' of the appointment
+* 'time' of the appointment
+* 'service_provider_id' is the internal ID of the Service Provider trying to book this appointment
 * 'attended' says if the appointment was attended.
 Either true or false, false by default until made true.

 ####Output